TMJPEngineering/Rules-Standard-Workflow/Github/README.md

 ### Pull Requests

 - `master` branch *always* merge commit from `dev`
-- `dev` branch *always* merge commit from developer stage
+- `dev` branch *always* merge commit from Developer Stage
-- In developer stage, *always* accept *rebase & merge* from issue, hotfix, and feature branches
+- In Developer Stage, *always* accept *rebase & merge* from issue, hotfix, and feature branches

 ### Locally

-Always run `git pull` in developer stage, `dev` branch, and `master` branch if those branches aren't updated in local.
+Always run `git pull` in Developer Stage, `dev` branch, and `master` branch if those branches aren't updated in local.

-For creating branch from developer stage, run this command:
+For creating branch from Developer Stage, run this command:

 - `git checkout -b <new-branch> <source-branch>`
   - This will create and switch to a new branch from source branch